ES-1085/f2025-ds1-project-arhf/README.md

 `Gender Specific Workout Ressponses` : An interesting finding emerged in gender specific heart rate peaks.
 For females, Strength and Yoga produce the highest max BPM values, while males reach peak heart rates during Strength and HIIT workouts.
 This suggests different physiological responses or training approaches between genders, where males may push harder during explosive, interval-based exercise, while females achieve higher heart rates during sustained effort activities like Yoga.

 `BMI shows Weak Predictive power` : Unlike workout type, BMI does not clearly predict calorie expenditure.
 The Normal BMI group displays the largest interquartile range, indicating high variability in calorie burn regardless of a 'healthy' body composition.
 Underweight and Obese categories produce more outliers and lower median calorie expenditure, but the wide spread within each category suggests that factors beyond body size, such as fitness level, effort intensity, and conditioning, play more significant roles.
+After observing a weak relationship between BMI and calorie expenditure, we explored whether controlling for workout duration would clarify the pattern.
+We restricted the data to sessions lasting exactly one hour.
+However, this reduced the sample size to fewer than 200 participants, and the resulting patterns remained largely unchanged.
+Because the reduced dataset may lacked representatives, we decided not to include this filtered analysis in the final results.

 ## Limitations
 1. `No fitness level data`: We cannot distinguish between trained athletes and beginners, which significantly affects calorie burn and heart rate response.